mess-nlesc/mess-model/docs/netlogoHPC/README.md

 sudo apptainer build netlogo-headless.sif netlogo-headless.def
 ```

-This will create an image `netlogo-headless.sif` from the corresponding definition file in the current directory.
+This will create an apptainer image `netlogo-headless.sif` from the corresponding definition file in the current directory.
 This image can be used to run the model in headless mode on HPC.

 ## Prepare `job.sh` file